 So, make sure you specify to use the libapache2-mod-php5 package instead.

-Drupal 8 can no longer be installed on hosts with the 'magic_quotes_gpc' or 'magic_quotes_runtime' PHP ini settings turned on; these setting are deprecated in PHP 5.3 and have no effect anymore in PHP 5.4.
+Drupal 8 can no longer be installed on hosts with the 'magic_quotes_gpc', 'magic_quotes_runtime', or 'safe_mode' PHP ini settings turned on; these settings are deprecated in PHP 5.3 and have no effect anymore in PHP 5.4.

 - The standard PHP extensions (enabled by default) Hash and JSON are required by Drupal 7.